Academic Projects

 • Automatically tuned the hyperparameters for Proximal Policy Optimization (PPO) for the Cartpole problem using Bayesian Optimisation, demonstrating more efficient convergence over random search.

-• Employed Gaussian Process surrogates with Matern52 and periodic kernels, achieving optimal performance through the Expected Improvement acquisition function.
+• Employed Gaussian Process surrogates with Matern52 and periodic kernels.

 • Varied neural network architectures to measure the importance of PPO's actor and critic.